 - Personal Camper Information

-Often months pass between the application process and opening day of camp.
-If a situation has occurred that could affect your son’s camp experience, please contact camp via phone or email.
+Often, months pass between the application process and Opening Day of camp.
+If a situation has occurred that could affect your son’s camp experience, please contact camp via phone (828.692.0262) or email ().

 - Preparing Your Son for Camp

-- Read books about going to camp: The Secret Ingredients of Summer Camp Success by Dr. Christopher Thurber, and The Summer Camp Handbook, available to view online at www.summercamphandbook.com.
+- Read books or watch videos about going to camp: We recommend two by Dr. Chris Thurber: The Secret Ingredients of Summer Camp Success, a dvd found here: www.acabookstore.org, and The Summer Camp Handbook, available to view online: http://www.summercamphandbook.com.

 - Talk with other parents and friends whose children have gone to camp.